ELITR/pipeliner/README.md

 p.addEdge(uppercaser, "uppercased", logger, "toBeLogged")
 ```

-When we create the pipeline with `createPipeline()` now, you'll see something like this printed out:
+When we create the pipeline with `p.createPipeline()` now, you'll see something like this printed out:

 ```bash
 # uppercaser entrypoint: [9199]